-Below, we’ll cover a concrete list of the SAT math formulas you’ll need to know for the SAT.
-We’ll break down which formulas are provided and which ones aren’t to help you study smarter, not harder!
+Below, we’ll cover a concrete list of the math formulas you’ll need to know for the SAT.
+We’ll break down which formulas are provided and which aren’t to help you study smarter, not harder!

-As mentioned, the SAT provides a list of formulas that students can refer to during the test.
+The SAT provides a list of formulas that students can refer to during the test.
 Below is the list of SAT math formulas you’ll have access to.

 All SAT math formulas come from high school Geometry, so you should know them before taking the SAT.
 Expect to use them on the exam.
 While you won't need to memorize them all, you'll want to practice their applications as you prepare for the SAT.